das-peter/drupal-subrequests/SPECIFICATION.md

 ]
 ```

-This example shows how the request for the restaurant menu needs information
+This example shows how the request for the restaurant menu needs information in
-from the request to the response to _req-1_.
-It also shows that _req-3_ depends
+the body from the request to the response to _req-1_.
+It also shows that
-on both _req-1_ and _req-2_ to compose the request.
+_req-3_ depends on both _req-1_ and _req-2_ to compose the request.

 # Response format
-Once all the requests have been processed and the corresponding responses have been generated, the server **MUST** give a single response to the master request containing the responses to all subrequests.
+Once all the requests have been processed and the corresponding responses have
+been generated, the server **MUST** give a single response to the master
+request containing the responses to all subrequests.

 The response **MUST** use the 207 response code for multiple status, since each
 partial response will specify the status for their requests.
 In addition to that